jarkman/makevember-23-heat-staking/README.md

 * Often possible to eliminate the need for support material
 * Probably prints quicker
 * Different components can be in different materials
+* Can also be used to join printed parts to other materials, eg fabrics

 Bad: